ChrisDavi3s/ArduinoAD8232ECG/README.md

 **The python side**

 - Anaconda navigator was installed for my setup.
-Run the

-- All the `code` required to get started
-- Images of what it should look like
+Run the .py however you want, in my case I ran it in visual code.
+- A few pakages might need installing. **todo** I will clean up the code to try to remove unused dependencies.

 ---

 ## Contributing

-> To get started...
+> I'm new to git - this is very likely wrong.

 ### Step 1